-Tentative Map: The project proposes 82 airspace condominiums (see Attachment 9 - Tentative Map Plan Set) for which an approved Tentative Map is required.
+Tentative Map: The project proposes 82 airspace condominiums (see Attachment 7).
 PD72-001 allows condominiums pursuant to City of Santa Rosa Standards and requires that a homeowners association for each condominium residential development be formed (PD72-001, Section V.B.1.c).
 Pursuant to Engineering Development Services Exhibit A (Exhibit A), the formation of a Homeowner's Association, responsible for ownership and maintenance of common area and common site improvements, is required for this subdivision, and approved CC&R's shall be recorded contemporaneously with the Final Map.

-Conditional Use Permit: PD 72-001 requires Use Permit review to consider the following criteria: (1) Building design, including solar/energy conservation features; (2) Site design/landscaping design concepts, including solar/energy conservation features; (3) Streetscape concept; (4) Building massing, coverage, height and setbacks; (5) Screening of parking, storage, utility, and mechanical equipment; and (6) Off-street parking (see Attachment 4 - Planned Development 72-001).
+Conditional Use Permit: PD 72-001 requires Use Permit and Design Review to consider the following criteria: (1) Building design, including solar/energy conservation features; (2) Site design/landscaping design concepts, including solar/energy conservation features; (3) Streetscape concept; (4) Building massing, coverage, height and setbacks; (5) Screening of parking, storage, utility, and mechanical equipment; and (6) Off-street parking (see Attachment 3 - Planned Development 72-001).
+Each of these criteria is reviewed in detail in the Design Guidelines section of this report.